NotsoanoNimus/HTML-to-XHTML/README.md

-# Pretty-Cool-XHTML
+# Java HTML to XHTML Converter
-A quick and dirty Java-based pretty-printer and HTML-to-XHTML converter.
+A Java-based pretty-printer and HTML-to-XHTML converter.
 Sanitizes documents to the best of its ability.
-Bug reports are appreciated!

 Simply feed this application an input file and it will generate beautified console output (or a file if you modify it), as you wish.

-_It's pretty cool_ `I guess`. :)

 ## Example